clalimarmo/bpee/README.md

 # Barista Pro - Enterprise Edition

-Proof of concept app, demonstrating a web application architectures that do not require the implemention of a custom server app or API.
+Proof of concept app, demonstrating a web application architecture that does not require the implemention of a custom server app or API, by using a cloud storage API for data persistence.

 ## Setup